SphtKr/homebridge-zway/README.md

 There will be additional devices and use cases where this will be used.
 If you think you have a good use case for this that is not supported by the current code, please submit an issue with the guidelines above.

-#### Homebridge.ContactSensorState.Invert

-If you have a `ContactSensor`, this will invert the state reported to HomeKit.
-This is useful if you are using the `ContactSensor` Service type for a `Door/Window` sensor, and you want it to show "Yes" when open and "No" when closed, which may be more intuitive.
-The default for a `ContactSensor` is to show "Yes" when there is contact (in the case of a door, when it's closed) and "No" when there is no contact (which for a door is when it's open).

 #### Homebridge.Characteristic.Type:*value*

-Like the previous tag, this allows you to explicitly define the type of Characteristic that will be created for a given device.
+Like [`Homebridge.Service.Type`](#homebridgeservicetypevalue), this allows you to explicitly define the type of Characteristic that will be created for a given device.
 This will override the bridge's own logic for selecting which Characteristic(s) to build from a device, so use it with caution!

 This tag is particularly useful for scenarios where the physical device is reported ambiguously by Z-Way.
 For instance, the Vision ZP 3012 motion sensor is presented by Z-Way merely as two `sensorBinary` devices (plus a temperature sensor), one of which is the actual motion sensor and the other is a tampering detector.
 The `sensorBinary` designation (with no accompanying `probeTitle`) is too ambiguous for the bridge to work with, so it will be ignored.
 To make this device work, you can tag the motion sensor device in Z-Way with `Homebridge.Characteristic.Type:MotionDetected` and (optionally) the tamper detector with `Homebridge.Characteristic.Type:StatusTampered`.
 (Note that for this device you will also need to tag the motion sensor with `Homebridge.Service.Type:MotionSensor` and `Homebridge.IsPrimary`, otherwise the more recognizable temperature sensor will take precedence.)

+#### Homebridge.ContactSensorState.Invert

+If you have a `ContactSensor`, this will invert the state reported to HomeKit.
+This is useful if you are using the `ContactSensor` Service type for a `Door/Window` sensor, and you want it to show "Yes" when open and "No" when closed, which may be more intuitive.
+The default for a `ContactSensor` is to show "Yes" when there is contact (in the case of a door, when it's closed) and "No" when there is no contact (which for a door is when it's open).

 # Technical Detail